Leslie Odom Jr.: 2020–present: Career expansion

+Other ventures

 Recording career

 In 2014, Odom self-released his debut album as a jazz singer, Leslie Odom Jr. on CD and SoundCloud, and promoted the album with several concerts at The Public Theater.
 In February 2016, he released a version of Selena Gomez's "Good For You" featuring his Hamilton castmate Daveed Diggs.
 Odom was signed to a four-album deal with S-Curve Records in 2016.
 He and producer Steve Greenberg narrowed down 200 potential tunes to ten tracks, and Odom recorded an updated and improved version of Leslie Odom Jr. during days off and afternoons before Broadway performances, in order to release the album before Odom left Hamilton.
 Released in June 2016, the album charted at No. 1 on Billboard Jazz and No. 147 on Billboard 200.

 On November 11, 2016, Odom released his second album, Simply Christmas, which featured jazz interpretations of Christmas standards.
 A deluxe edition of the album was released in October 2017, with four additional songs.
 Simply Christmas hit #1 on iTunes and the Billboard Jazz charts, reaching No. 4 on the Billboard Holiday chart and No. 31 on the Billboard Top 200 chart.
 Odom released his third album and first of original material, Mr, in November 2019, and in October 2020, he debuted a new version of the album's standout song "Cold", featuring Sia.
 His critically acclaimed second holiday album, The Christmas Album, was released in November 2020.
 The Christmas Album is Odom's fourth studio album.
 Odom tours to promote his albums, performing concerts backed by a jazz quintet that includes a drummer, percussionist, bassist, guitarist and a pianist who is also Odom's musical director.

 In December 2017, Odom returned to the New York City stage in a solo concert at Jazz at Lincoln Center.
 The cabaret-style performance was crafted around signature songs and music that shaped this artist's journey, all performed with a world-class band in front of a live audience.
 The show was filmed for broadcast as an hour-long PBS special as part of the 17-time Emmy Award-winning series, Live from Lincoln Center, and premiered in April 2018.
+In November 2023, Odom released his fifth studio album, When a Crooner Dies, featuring original music, published under BMG Rights Management.